Costume: Design

 Costume design is the envisioning of clothing and the overall appearance of a character or performer.
 Costume may refer to the style of dress particular to a nation, a class, or a period.
 In many cases, it may contribute to the fullness of the artistic, visual world that is unique to a particular theatrical or cinematic production.
 The most basic designs are produced to denote status, provide protection or modesty, or provide visual interest to a character.
 Costumes may be for, but not limited to, theater, cinema, or musical performances.
 Costume design should not be confused with costume coordination, which merely involves altering existing clothing, although both processes are used to create stage clothes.

 Organizations

 The Costume Designers Guild's international membership includes motion picture, television, and commercial costume designers, assistant costume designers and costume illustrators, and totals over 750 members.

 The National Costumers Association is an 80 year old association of professional costumers and costume shops.

 Publications

 The Costume Designer is a quarterly magazine devoted to the costume design industry.

 Notable designers and awards

 Notable costume designers include recipients of the Academy Award for Best Costume Design, Tony Award for Best Costume Design, and Drama Desk Award for Outstanding Costume Design.
 Edith Head and Orry-Kelly, both of whom were born late in 1897, were two of Hollywood's most notable costume designers.

-DIY and homemade costumes

-In the 20th century, contemporary fabric stores offered commercial patterns that could be bought and used to make a costume from raw materials.
-Some companies also began producing catalogs with great numbers of patterns.

-More recently, and particularly with the advent of the Internet, the DIY movement has ushered in a new era of DIY costumes and pattern sharing.
-YouTube, Pinterest, Mashable also feature many DIY costumes.